Ask. Learn. Improve

 3. Generate answers only from retrieved content, with citations

 Hallucinations are minimized because the LLM is constrained to your uploaded documents.
 It can't make up policies that don't exist.
+Source attribution is automatic because the system knows exactly which documents were retrieved to generate each answer.
+Document control is maintained because the knowledge base is yours.
+You decide what goes in, how it's updated, and who has access.

-Advanced RAG platforms include autonomous maintenance capabilities:
+Advanced RAG platforms include autonomous maintenance capabilities that close this loop:

-Outdated Content Identification: The system recognizes when documents reference superseded regulations, former employees, or discontinued processes.
+Outdated content identification: The system recognizes when documents reference superseded regulations, former employees, or discontinued processes.
 It surfaces content for review based on signals beyond simple "last modified" dates.

-Feedback-Driven Improvement: When users mark answers as unhelpful, the system investigates the source documents, identifies why the answer failed, and flags the documentation for correction.
+Feedback-driven improvement: When users mark answers as unhelpful, the system investigates the source documents, identifies why the answer failed, and flags the documentation for correction.
 Bad experiences become improvement signals rather than abandonment triggers.

 This transforms knowledge management from a passive repository into a self-improving system.
 The platform doesn't just answer questions; it actively maintains the quality and consistency of the underlying documentation.

-Making the Decision
+Making the decision

 Microsoft 365 integrationMicrosoft CopilotKnowledge quality depends on existing SharePoint organization